jonesandy/learning-goals/week1/week1.md

 4. **Describe some basic OO principles like encapsulation, SRP.**

     * **Encapsulation** - My example and explanation of encapsulation and SRP.
 Uses three classes to demonstrate and also includes write up in README file.
 Repository [here](https://github.com/jonesandy/encapsulation).
     * **Calculator** exercise from the skills workshop material.
-Extracted own class to show cohesion in class and single responsibilty principle on each method.
+Extracted own class to show cohesion in class and single responsibility principle on each method.
 Code found [here](https://github.com/jonesandy/calculator-excercise).